UAE Onshore Companies

 UAE Foreign Branch Offices may also be set up as so-called Full Foreign Branch Office.
 UAE Full Foreign Branch Offices are allowed to engage in the same activities that the parent company is engaged in.

-• Professional Sole Establishments; these are establishments of professionals who deliver service based on their profession, knowledge and experience, rather than conducting any sales of products.
+UAE Branch Offices are considered as extensions of their parent companies and do therefore not have a legal identity on their own. - Professional Sole Establishments; these are establishments of professionals who deliver service based on their profession, knowledge and experience, rather than conducting any sales of products.
 Professional Sole Establishments can have one individual owner only.

-• Civil Establishment, which is a business partnership for professionals in particular fields.
+- Civil Establishment, which is a business partnership for professionals in particular fields.
 All its owners must be individuals.
 In some cases, civil establishments must comply with the 51% local partner requirement, for example civil establishments that conduct engineering activities.